3.7.1 – Villages

 Restriction of Normal Farm Practice

-The major mineral aggregate resources in Ottawa are limestone, sand and gravel.
+The major mineral aggregate resources in Ottawa are bedrock, sand and gravel.
 Aggregate resources are used to build and repair houses, schools, shopping centres, factories, roads, sewers, and water pipes.
 They may be used in a relatively natural state for fill or as a road base, or they may be processed into materials for the construction industry, such as concrete, asphalt, or brick.
+In addition, aggregates can be recovered during demolition, processed and recycled into new aggregate products such as asphalt or concrete.
+In many cases these recycled aggregate products offer a suitable alternative to primary aggregates while also reducing the need for new aggregates.
+[Amendment #150, December 21, 2017]

-Aggregates are a non-renewable resource that the City will steward for future generations.
-Lands identified as Sand and Gravel Resource Area and Limestone Resource Area have deposits of aggregates that may be viably extracted because they are:
+Mineral aggregates are a non-renewable resource that the City will steward for future generations.
+Lands designated as Sand and Gravel Resource Area or Bedrock Resource Area have deposits of aggregates that may be available because they are:

 - Of a good quality and quantity;